giuliodondi/kOS-ShuttleEntrySim/README.md

 **Required mods:**
 - A complete install of RSS/Realism Overhaul with the latest Ferram Aerospace Resarch.
 - kOS version 1.3 at least
-- Space Shuttle System mod, [Use my own fork of SpaceODY's Shuttle System so that the RO configs will be identical to what I use](https://github.com/giuliodondi/Space-Shuttle-System-Expanded).
+- Space Shuttle System mod, [Use my own fork of SpaceODY's Shuttle System](https://github.com/giuliodondi/Space-Shuttle-System-Expanded).
-Should also be compatible with [SpaceODY's version](https://github.com/SpaceODY/Space-Shuttle-System-Expanded)

 **IF you want to use SOCK**
-The script is configurable to work with any vessel and there is a configuration folder for SOCK, however I don't fly SOCK and so there will be some fine-tuning to be done. **YMMV**
+The script is configurable to work with any vessel and there is a configuration folder for SOCK, however I don't fly SOCK and so there will be some tuning to be done. **YMMV**

 **Mods not required for the script but de-facto needed to use it:**
 - Kerbal Konstructs to place runways to land on, they must be at least 2x longer than the stock KSC runway.
 - Some mod to display the surface-relative trajectory in the map view.
 I recomment Trajectories or the (awesome but challenging) Principia mod
-- Tweakscale to adjust the size of the A.I.R.B.R.A.K.E.S. you need to add
+- Tweakscale to adjust the size of the A.I.R.B.R.A.K.E.S. you might need to add

 You will find several folders:
 - **GameData**